Strasbourg Cathedral: The Romanesque-Gothic Cathedral

 Drawing A′, c.
 1260.
 One of the oldest surviving architectural drawings of the cathedral.

-Bishop Heinrich I von Hasenburg (1181 – 25 March 1190) decided to construct a new cathedral, to be more beautiful than that of Basel Munster, which was just being finished.
+Bishop Heinrich I von Hasenburg (1181 – 25 March 1190) decided to construct a new cathedral, to be more beautiful than that of Basel Minster, which was just being finished.
 Construction of the new cathedral began on the foundations of the preceding structures.
 The original Romanesque crypt was kept and expanded westwards.
 The architects of the rebuilding began to include Gothic elements, following the style that had appeared in northern France in the 12th century, while still preserving the existing Romanesque features.
-Between 1200 and 1228, the Romanesque vaults of the north transept were replaced by the pointed Gothic rib vault, which were stronger and shifted the thrust of the weight outwards, reducing the need for massive pillars in the interior.
+Between 1200 and 1228, the Romanesque vaults of the north transept were replaced by pointed Gothic rib vaults, which were stronger and shifted the thrust of the weight outwards, reducing the need for massive pillars in the interior.
 This was then carried out in the south transept.
 The next major step toward Gothic took place with the raising of the vaults of the south transept, creating thinner walls and more space for high windows.
 The Gothic style also appeared in the statuary, particularly the Pillar of the Angels, and in the tympanums over the double portals on the south transept, which showed the influence of the sculpture in French Gothic cathedrals.

-The next major step was the reconstruction of the nave into the Gothic style, which took place between 1240 and 1274.
-Thanks to the installation of rib vaults, the nave was raised in height to 27 meters, and the upper walls were filled with stained glass windows.
-The first traverses were made in what was known as the Lorraine style, with two levels of quadripartite windows, traversed by a narrow passageway.
-However, between 1250 and 1255 they decided to become more ambitious, and used what was called the "Parisian style"; this created three levels with a total height of 32 meters from the floor to the vaults.
-The Gothic pillars of the new section were copied exactly from those of the Basilica of Saint Denis.
+The next major step was the reconstruction of the nave, which took place between 1240 and 1274.
+The initial design was 27 metres high to the vaults, and the upper walls were filled with stained glass windows.
+The first bays were made in what was known as the Lorraine style, with two levels of four-light windows, traversed by a narrow passageway.
+However, between 1250 and 1255 the builders decided to become more ambitious, and followed the Rayonnant style; this created three levels with a total height of 32 metres to the vaults.
+The Gothic pillars of the new section were copied exactly from those of the Basilica of Saint Denis near Paris, the building where the new style had been developed.

-Rayonant additions (1277–1439)
+Construction of the West Front (1277–1439)

 Gerlach von Steinbach: Drawing 5, a 1360s design for the west facade.
 The largest and most ornate surviving original architectural drawing of the cathedral.
 Height 405 cm, width 86 cm.